Did you know? Questions and Answers

 #10 Did you know?
 You can become a Volunteer Deputy Voter Registrar (VDR).
 You would be entrusted with the responsibility of officially registering voters in Ellis County.
 It is a 2-year appointment.
 Classes are held at the election’s office on Tuesdays and Thursdays at 10am (excluding holidays or election cycle).
 For more information, please see our website. http://www.co.ellis.tx.us/335/Volunteer-Deputy-Registrar-Program

 #11 Did you know?
 You can become a poll worker!
 Take a day off from work to serve your community and get paid for it!
-The Ellis Elections Department is recruiting civic-minded workers to serve at the polling places during the November General Election.
+The Ellis Elections Department is recruiting civic-minded workers to serve at the polling places during an election.
 You must be a registered voter in Ellis County.
-To apply, please click the link below and return the form. http://www.co.ellis.tx.us/DocumentCenter/View/7025/Clerk_Application_Ellis?bidId=
+Unless you are bilingual then you can be a registered voter in an adjacent county.
+For more information and to apply, please click the link below and return the form. http://www.co.ellis.tx.us/DocumentCenter/View/7025/Clerk_Application_Ellis?bidId=

 #12 Did you know?
 High School students can help serve our community and get paid for it!
-The Ellis Elections Department is recruiting civic-minded high school workers who are 16 years of age or older to serve at the polling places during the November General Election.
+The Ellis Elections Department is recruiting civic-minded high school workers who are 16 years of age or older to serve at the polling places during an election.
 You must attend a school within Ellis County.
+Unless you are bilingual then you can be a registered voter in an adjacent county.
 To apply, please click the link below and return the form. http://www.co.ellis.tx.us/DocumentCenter/View/7026/Student_Application_Ellis?bidId=

 #13 Did you know?
 Since Photo ID is required at the polls, do you need an Election Identification Certificate (EIC)?
 Texas Department of Public Safety (DPS) offices in Ellis County can issue EICs.
 Remember, you only need an EIC if you are voting in person and don't already have another form of approved photo ID.
 Click the link for more information. https://www.dps.texas.gov/DriverLicense/electionID.htm